buddhiv/buddhiv/README.md

 ### Hi there!!
 My name is Buddhi Vikasitha.
 I am a graduate of the Department of Computer Science and Engineering at University of Moratuwa.
+I currently read for a master in Software Architecture.

 I am skilled in ...
 - developing in these languages - **Javascript, Typescript.
 PHP, Java, Python**